geekysid/Namaste-React/docs.md

 - ^ will update all minor and patch update. for example if our current version is 2.4.2, then using ^, our package will update to all version greater than 2.4.2, for example 2.4.5 or 2.5 etc, but less than version 3.0.0.
 Used as default notation.
 Generally the version is read as major:minor:patch (4:1:2).
 Tilda (~) is only for patch update and Carrot (^) is for minor update.

 - ~ is basically used for approximately equivalent version.
-It is mean for bug fixes or patch updates. if our current version is 2.4.2, then we can update to version greater than 2.4.2 and less than 2.5 , for example, 2.4.3, 2.4.3.5, etc
+It is meant for bug fixes or patch updates. if our current version is 2.4.2, then we can update to version greater than 2.4.2 and less than 2.5 , for example, 2.4.3, 2.4.3.5, etc

 - **package-lock.json**: It keeps track of exact version of dependencies as compare to the package.json that contains details of dependencies up to which it can be upgraded using ^ and ~.
 Package-lock.json also keep track of all dependencies and their exact version on which our dependencies depend.

 - **Transative Dependencies**: The dependencies onw which our dependencies depends are called transative dependencies.

-- It is important to put package.json and package-lock.json on github. package-lock.json is as important as package.json as it contains exact version of dependencies and dependencies of dependencies.
+- It is important to put package.json and package-lock.json on github. package-lock.json is as important as package.json because it contains exact version of dependencies and dependencies of dependencies.

 - We can start/ignite our app using parcel by below command.
 Now when we make any changes to the code, it will be automatically update our app in browserlist
   `npx parcel index.html`